MystenLabs/walrus-docs/docs/dev-guide/dev-guide.md

 - [The Sui structures](sui-struct.md) Walrus uses to store metadata, and how they can be read from Sui smart contracts, or through the Sui SDK.

+A [glossary](../glossary.md) of terms used is also available for reference.

 ## Disclaimer about the Walrus developer preview

 **This release of Walrus \& Walrus Sites is a